laurenkt/ColorWheel/README.md

 **Warning**: this isn't ready for primetime yet - some features aren't fully implemented, and test coverage is incomplete.

-A JavaScript hue/saturation/lightness color wheel for jQuery written in CoffeeScript.
+A JavaScript **hue/saturation/lightness color wheel** for jQuery written in CoffeeScript.

-_Note_: I do accept pull requests (so long as they are reasonable, and do not cause any tests to fail)
+_Note: I do accept pull requests (so long as they are reasonable, and do not cause any tests to fail)_

 Features
 --------